 What is the Purpose of Wearing a Retainer After Invisalign?

 You will need to wear a retainer after Invisalign to maintain your gorgeous new smile.

-After you finish your Invisalign treatment, your orthodontist will give you a retainer.
-You’ll need to wear this regularly to prevent your teeth from moving.
+After you finish your Invisalign treatment, your orthodontist will give you a retainer, or you'll buy one from your at home service.
+There are even companies like SportingSmiles that send impression kits to your door so you don't even need a visit to the doctor to retain that beautiful smile.
+That is, if you wear it regularly to prevent your teeth from moving.

 For most Invisalign users, their treatment lasts around 12 to 18 months.
 It’s understandable if they feel a little wary or even annoyed about using a retainer after all that time spent wearing their trays.
 However, patients must wear their retainers in order to stabilize their teeth and prevent them from moving.
 Many Invisalign patients actually wore traditional braces when they were younger.
 But because they didn’t consistently wear their retainers, their teeth started to become crooked again.